Brief Interventions for Adolescent Alcohol and Substance Abuse (17 CE Credits/Hours) - Exam Only*

-This program will present you with the unique value of brief motivational interventions for addressing adolescent alcohol and other substance use in a range of clinical contexts.
+This course will present you with the unique value of brief motivational interventions for addressing adolescent alcohol and other substance use in a range of clinical contexts.
 It presents cutting-edge knowledge on the etiology and developmental context of adolescent addictive behaviors and reviews exemplary treatment approaches.
 Effective strategies are described for intervening with diverse populations, such as college students, youth in the justice system, youth in foster care, those with co-occurring substance abuse and psychiatric problems, LGBT youth, and Latino and Native American adolescents.

 17 CE credits/hours, 120 questions